 Allows For Clean & Simple Flashings

-Metal shingles are low-profile and easier to handle when it comes to creating and installing flashing details, specifically where flared gables are involved.
+Metal shingles are low-profile and easier to handle when creating and installing flashing details, specifically where flared gables are involved.
 With metal shingles, every course or row of shingles can be brought out to the edge of the gable where there’s a gable channel that runs up the length of the roof.
 From there, the shingles can be folded down into that gable channel to give it a stair/step look that allows water and debris to flow off the roof.
-Another benefit to metal shingles is that there are more pre-formed flashing materials that contractors can buy so they don’t have to bend the metal on-site during the installation.
+Another benefit to metal shingles is that there are more pre-formed flashing materials that contractors can buy, so they don’t have to bend the metal on-site during the installation.

 Like standing seam metal roofing, metal shingle roofing will last decades.
 Sometimes, one metal shingle roof may outlast three asphalt shingle roofs during its 40+ year lifespan.
 Plus, not only do stamped metal shingles actively engage with each other through interlocking sides, but many are attached to the roof deck through concealed fasteners.
 This ensures that the roofing screws/fasteners aren’t exposed to elements that could cause them to weaken or withdraw, which could lead to significant problems (like leaking).

 Metal shingles are stamped from highly-emissive metal sheets coated in highly reflective paint systems.
 This means these systems do an excellent job of reflecting the sun’s rays and dispelling the radiant heat that other roofing types may retain.
 In other words, cool roofing can help a building’s cooling system work less to keep the indoors cool.

 As discussed, stamped metal shingles offer a similar look to traditional asphalt shingles, which are often what HOAs/municipalities want their properties to have.
 But if you want that longer-lasting, low-maintenance metal roof and need to adhere to HOA requirements, metal shingles are a good option.